CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

 The `item-figure.html` include adds a [Bootstrap-styled figure](https://getbootstrap.com/docs/4.4/content/figures/){:target="_blank" rel="noopener"} to the page.

-It requires that you give a value for one variable, **objectid**, and gives you the option to add three other options.
+It requires that you give a value for one variable, **objectid**, and contains three optional variables.
 These are defined below.

 *Required*: